 - Ghosts standing in the corner of the fucking room, freezing your ass in place, and watching you sleep.

 Anyhow, back to the story.
 Somewhere around 1989, Ms. Ackley decided she’d had enough of the ghosts and wanted to retire to Florida, where her co-tenants would be nearly, and not fully, dead.
 So she stuck the house on the market, and in came Jeffrey Stambovsky.
-Stambovsky wasn’t from Nyack, Stambovsky was from motherfucking’ New York City and he was willing to buy the house for $650,000.
+Stambovsky wasn’t from Nyack, Stambovsky was from New York City.
+Well, Ms. Ackley obviously knew how to stage a house (and hide signs of paranormal activity), because Stambovsky was willing to buy the house for $650,000.
 That’s about $1,200,000 today, give or take a few hundred grand.
-And why wouldn’t he have paid that, I mean, it was a nice historic home in good repair in a quiet little town only about 20 miles away from Manhattan (technically).
-Prime fucking real estate.
+And why wouldn’t he have paid that?
+I mean, it was a nice historic home in good repair in a quiet little town only about 20 miles away from Manhattan (technically).
+Prime real estate.

 You know, except for the goddamn ghosts.